Last Updated on: by

 Ring test and flocculation test are examples of precipitation in solution.
 It is also called simple precipitation.

 - Flocculation test: Flocculation test may be performed in a slide or tube.
-In slide test, a drop of antigen solution is added to drop of serum solution in slide and mixed well.
+In the slide test, a drop of antigen solution is added to drop of serum solution in the slide and mixed well.
 Visible clumps appear in positive cases.
-VDRL test for detection of reaginic antibodies in syphilis is an example of a slide flocculation test.
-Tube flocculation test for standardization of toxins and toxoids, Kahn test for syphilis is an example of tube flocculation test.
+VDRL test for the detection of reaginic antibodies in syphilis is an example of a slide flocculation test.
+Tube flocculation test for standardization of toxins and toxoids, Kahn test for syphilis is an example of a tube flocculation test.

 Precipitation in agar

-The precipitation test in agar gel is termed as immunodiffusion test.
-Here, reactants are added to the gel and antigen–antibody combination occurs by means of diffusion.
+The precipitation test in agar gel is termed as an immunodiffusion test.
+Here, reactants are added to the gel and antigen-antibody combination occurs by means of diffusion.
 The rate of diffusion is affected by the size of the particles, temperature, gel viscosity, amount of hydration, and interactions between the matrix and reactants.
-An agar concentration of 0.3–1.5% allows for diffusion of most reactants.
+An agar concentration of 0.3–1.5% allows for the diffusion of most reactants.

-- When only antigen or antibody diffuse with corresponding antibody or antigen being incorporated on agar gel, this is called single diffusion.
+- When only antigen or antibody diffuse with a corresponding antibody or antigen being incorporated on agar gel, this is called single diffusion.

 - When both antigen and antibody diffuse in agar gel, it is double diffusion.

 - Oakley Fulthorpe immunodiffusion: It is double diffusion in one dimension.
 Here antibody is incorporated in agar gel in a test tube, above which a layer of plain agar is placed.
 The antigen is then layered on top of this plain agar.
-During the course of time, the antigen and antibody move toward each other through the intervening layer of plain agar and forms band of precipitate.
+During the course of time, the antigen and antibody move toward each other through the intervening layer of plain agar and form band of the precipitate.

 - Radial immunodiffusion: Single diffusion in two dimensions is called radial immunodiffusion.
 Here antiserum solution containing antibody is incorporated in agar gel on a slide or Petri dish.
 The antigen is then applied to a wells cut into the gel.
-When antibody present in the gel reacts with the antigen, which diffuses out of the well, a ring of precipitation is formed around the wells.
-The diameter of the precipitin ring formed is directly proportional to the concentration of antigen.
+When the antibody present in the gel reacts with the antigen, which diffuses out of the well, a ring of precipitation is formed around the wells.
+The diameter of the precipitin ring formed is directly proportional to the concentration of the antigen.

-Precipitation in agar with an electric field
+Types of Precipitation Reactions in agar with an electric field

 Also called immunoelectrophoresis as it combines electrophoresis with immunodiffusion.